mwszekely/preact-prop-helpers/README.md

 `useGlobalHandler` lets you add an event handler to `window`, `document`, etc. with the cleanup handled for you.

 `useLocalHandler` does the same but for the rendered element.
 Mostly useful for 3rd party libraries that expect you to add a given event listener.

+## `useForceUpdate`

+When called, returns `forceUpdate`, a function that can cause the current component to re-render itself.
+Like with any other render, how deeply things are affected is decided by the usual diffing rules, meaning that this cannot be used to update the entire tree, just the current component and however many relevant children.

 ## `useMediaQuery`